 Trying to remain fit!

 I was 76 in May 2021.
 Some sort of physical activity daily has been a source of enjoyment for me as long as I can remember.
 When I have been too busy with work and travelling, I use time in between work for getting out.
 In Lesotho, when on consultancy visits, I always take steps in the morning to reach my office on the 11th floor.
-On reaching, I can feel my heart pumping hard, which should be enough for the day for one's heart health!
+On reaching, I can feel my heart pounding, which should be enough for the day for one's heart health!
 During lunch break, I make it a point to walks a short distance to have a bite and fresh air.
 When I was working in Delhi, I had to travel using a Metro from my residence to reach office.
-I recall using only steps and never an escalator, to get in or out of the station.
+I recall using only steps and never an escalator to get in or out of the station.
 In addition, walking from home to station and station to office, further added to my simple exercising without having to find time for it.
 Office/sedentary workers often complain that they do not have time to exercise, and that is not good for health, especially as we grow older.
 A recent mention of why we escape the wards for a walk by busy doctors is worth quoting, “Barnet is a beautiful area with lots of greenery.
 The hospital is surrounded by its own car park and has a couple of green areas in the grounds, so we just walked around the site for about 15 minutes and it made us all feel a lot better.”

 Current Covid-19 epidemic has further reiterated that lack of exercise and carrying extra weight is a critical predisposing factor for the disease.
 In addition, chronic heart diseases, hypertension, diabetes, are all related to lack of physical activity and unhealthy eating.
 I posted an article on this website sometime back how one can find time to do some level of exercise even with a busy schedule of work. (see under Home > Old Items 2018 > Office Worker’s Dilemma 18th August)